ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 ## max_bytes_before_external_group_by {#settings-max_bytes_before_external_group_by}

 Sets the maximum volume of RAM in bytes that can be used by the [GROUP BY](../../query_language/select.md#select-group-by-clause) operation.
 The setting is used to avoid the out of memory situations.
-If memory consumption is bigger than the value of this setting, ClickHouse dumps operation state to the storage disk and continues query processing.
+If memory consumption is bigger than the value of this setting, ClickHouse dumps operation state to the storage disk and continues query processing with much lower performance then in RAM.
+Memory consumption is calculated at local server even if the query is distributed.

 Possible values: